CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 We coded the GUI by hand, that includes the placement of all the GUI elements, and even the cards themselves, we hope you like it.

-include screenshots of the game and put them in images folder
+include screenshots of the game and put them in images folder, update when newest PR is merged.

 ## Data Persistence
 Players are able to save their progress and resume it.
 By entering their username, our program locates the player in our database.